Sidhus234/app-book-inventory/README.md

 2. Add a new book record.
 3. Update an entry.
 4. Delete an entry.
+5. View all records
+6. Close the program

 Key areas of the project are:
 1. Backend: [sqlite](https://www.sqlite.org/index.html) code to maintain the database